justpy-org/justpy/docs/reference/htmlcomponent.md

 ```

-#### id and name
+#### id

  * Type: `string`
  * Default: Nothing assigned

- If you need to identify an element use the `name` attribute, NOT the `id` attribute.
+ If you need to identify an element use the `name` attribute (or any other attribute you choose), NOT the `id` attribute.
 JustPy assigns a unique id to elements that are associated with events and uses it to identify which event handler to run.

- !> It is advised no to change an element's `id` or assign it an id.
-Use `name` instead.
+ !> It is advised not to change an element's `id` or assign it an id.

 #### delete_flag